Museum Signage Systems

 For the best finish it is important to ensure that the cord maintains a level straight line between stanchions.

 For more permanent installations, please see our floor mounted or screw fixed versions.

 Museum Display and Queue Barriers

 Museum barriers are typically used to queue and control visitors throughout a museum or institution.
 Taller barriers are usually used for directing foot traffic in a particular path or direction.
 Shorter barriers can be used for surrounding items such as works of art to keep visitors from touching or getting too close.
 There are a number of barrier options that can be used, such as belts or ropes, but most museums prefer the more refined sophisticated approach of a straight cord.
 This gives a nice clean look that does not distract from the object being viewed.
-The largest supplier of this type of barrier is Absolute Museum and Gallery Products.
-In North and South America, Absolute’s quality products are sold by Art Display Essentials.

 Below is the info from the ADA website: